-There was one active wound at the time of the audit.
+There were no active wounds at the time of the audit.
 Adequate dressing supplies were sighted in the treatment room.
 Wound management policies and procedures are in place.
-Where wounds required additional specialist input, this was initiated, and a wound nurse specialist was consulted.
-The wound care plan documents assessments, wound management plan and evaluations, with supporting photographs and wound assessments.
+The clinical care manager reiterated that where wounds required additional specialist input, this will be initiated, and a wound nurse specialist consulted.
+The wound care plans assessments will be developed on the electronic system, and evaluations, with supporting photographs completed.